-The Company hires and engages local experts and professionals (i.e., legal and tax consultants) to advise the Company with respect to current and new regulations in Mexico, the United States and Germany in respect of banking, financial, tax and operational matters.
-The Company utilizes large, established and well-recognized financial institutions in Canada, Mexico, the United States and Germany.
-There are no material differences between day-to-day banking operations in Mexico, the United States and Germany and those in Canada.
-The government of Mexico regulates mining activities through the Ministry (Secretariat) of the Economy.
+The Company hires and engages local experts and professionals (i.e., legal and tax consultants) to advise the Company with respect to current and new regulations in the United States, Germany and Mexico in respect of banking, financial, tax and operational matters.
+The Company utilizes large, established and well-recognized financial institutions in Canada, the United States, Germany and Mexico, and expects to do the same in Peru.
+There are no material differences between day-to-day banking operations in the United States, Germany, Mexico, Peru and those in Canada.
 The Company uses local counsel and local consultants to assist it with its government and community relations.